A-Series-of-Dice-Based-Events/IronGods/Technology Guide/README.md

 **Requirements:** You have alchemist's tools.

 You can identify the nature of a pharmaceutical item with 10 minutes of testing.
 If your attempt is interrupted in any way, you must start over.
-Attempt a Engineering Lore check.
+Attempt a Medicine check.
 You may instead make Crafting check at a -5 penalty.

 The DC of the item being identified is the same as its listed Craft DC.